Ueberspannung/PD-PPS-Controller/README.md

 #### voltage and current sensor
 ![INA219 and 24C256](./img/INA219-24C256.jpg)
 This is the voltage and current sensor.
-The shunt resistor has been reduce to R015 to get a 5 A full scale reading.
+The shunt resistor has been reduced to R015 to get a 5 A full scale reading.
 There is a serial EEPROM 24C256 on the board.
 This is used for parameter storage.
 I could have used the Atmel's on chip EEPROM but this has way less wear resistance.
 I did not know how many write cycles would be needed, so i chose an externel EEPROM